-Face masks are mandatory on arrival in Greece for everyone aged six and over.
-They are also currently required for local transportation and in some public spaces (unless indicated otherwise by a medical professional).
-They are not required when seated outdoors in restaurants and bars or on beaches.
+Face masks are mandatory on arrival in Greece for everyone aged six and over and on local transportation (unless indicated otherwise by a medical professional).
+They are not required in public spaces or when seated outdoors in restaurants and bars, or on beaches.

 Beaches in Greece are all open as usual and sunbeds (where available) are laid out in accordance with social distancing guidelines.

 Restaurants are open for outdoor service and tables are spaced in accordance with social distancing guidelines.